lexykj/Bundled_Voting/README.md

 2. You'll need to `cd` into the `visualizer` directory and run `npm install`.
 This installs `d3` an industry standard library for web based data visualizations.

-3. You'll need to `npx install -g webpack`.
-This installs webpack which is an industry standard JavaScript bundler.
-It allows for more easily importing dependencies and splitting up JavaScript programs into multiple files.

-4. `cd` into the `visualizer` directory and run `npm start`.
+3. `cd` into the `visualizer` directory and run `npm start`.
 This will start up a dev server.
 Once it's done building the program the charts should be visible at [http://localhost:8080](http://localhost:8080).